 While 80% of respondents say their companies set efficiency as an objective of their AI initiatives, the companies seeing the most value from AI often set growth or innovation as additional objectives.
 This distinction is critical for financial services firms.

-Respondents report the following qualitative improvements from AI use:
+Respondents report significant qualitative improvements from AI use:

 However, when it comes to bottom-line impact, only 39% of respondents attribute any level of EBIT impact to AI, with most reporting less than 5% of their organization's EBIT attributable to AI use.